bluerobotics/SolarSurfer/README.md

 The complete SolarSurfer software system has many parts.
 These include:

-* SolarSurferMessage - a custom message format and encoding/decoding library for JavaScript and C++
+* [SolarSurferMessage](https://github.com/bluerobotics/SolarSurferMessage) - a custom message format and encoding/decoding library for JavaScript and C++
-* SolarSurferCore - the embedded software running on the SolarSurfer; requires SolarSurferMessage
+* [SolarSurferCore](https://github.com/bluerobotics/SolarSurferCore) - the embedded software running on the SolarSurfer; requires SolarSurferMessage
-* SolarSurferAPI - an API that sends, receives, and stores SolarSurfer messages; requires SolarSurferMessage for automated encoding and decoding
+* [SolarSurferAPI](https://github.com/bluerobotics/SolarSurferAPI) - an API that sends, receives, and stores SolarSurfer messages; requires SolarSurferMessage for automated encoding and decoding
-* SolarSurferCommander - a private app to review telemetry and build command messages
+* [SolarSurferCommander](https://github.com/bluerobotics/SolarSurferCommander) - a private app to review telemetry and build command messages
-* SolarSurferCommander - a public app to view telemetry in an engaging format
+* [SolarSurferInfographic](https://github.com/bluerobotics/SolarSurferInfographic) - a public app to view telemetry in an engaging format

 ![SolarSurfer Infrastructure](SolarSurfer Infrastructure.png)

 ## Test History

+### future - Ocean Test No. 4 (Malibu to Monterey)

+* tbd

-### 2014/08/08 - Santa Monica Canyon Test
+### 2014/08/08 - Ocean Test No. 3 (Santa Monica Canyon)

-* First test in open ocean
+* First test in open ocean, 20km distance traveled autonomously
 * Testing autonomous control via SolarSurferCore
 * Testing end-to-end telemetry with SolarSurferCore, SolarSurferAPI, and SolarSurferCommander